bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   ### Fullstack Framework

   Some projects don't need an SSR backend.
 But for the ones that do, Bridgetown's got you covered.
-It comes with Roda baked-in, one of the fastest Ruby web frameworks in the biz.
-And when we say "baked-in", we literally mean it.
-Create a regular view template and add a dynamic route block at the top which can handle all the requests you'll throw at it.
+It comes with Roda baked-in, one of the fastest Ruby web frameworks around.
+Create a regular view template and add a dynamic route block at the top, which can handle all the requests you'll throw at it.
 Need even more power?
 Mount a Rails API using Rack.
 All in one monorepo.
 Now that's a stack.

   <p><a href="/docs/routes"><sl-button variant="primary" size="small" outline pill>
     Read the Docs